Hortensius (Cicero): Legacy

 The Hortensius was renowned and popular in early and late antiquity, and it likely inspired a number of Roman thinkers, like the silver age authors Seneca the Younger and Tacitus, the early Christian writer Lactantius, and the early medieval philosopher Boethius.
 At the onset of the Christian era, the Hortensius was also studied in schools.
 It was in this way that, while studying rhetoric in Carthage, a young Augustine of Hippo read the Hortensius.
 The work moved him deeply, and in both his Confessions and De beata vita he wrote that the book engendered in him an intense interest in philosophy and encouraged him to pursue wisdom.

 But while it was popular for a time, the Hortensius survived only until around the sixth century AD, after which it was lost.
 Today, a little over 100 fragments of the book survive, preserved in the works of Augustine, Martianus Capella, Lactantius, Nonius Marcellus, and Servius.
-Of these writers, Nonius Marcellus preserves the most, although these snippets, according to the classicist and religious scholar John Hammond Taylor, are "extremely brief and very difficult to place in a context".
-The 16 fragments preserved by Augustine, on the other hand, are "of greater length and [thus] considerable interest", per Taylor.
+Of these writers, Nonius Marcellus preserves the most, although the classicist and religious scholar John Hammond Taylor argues that these snippets are "extremely brief and very difficult to place in a context".
+The 16 fragments preserved by Augustine, on the other hand, are of "greater length and [thus] considerable interest".